TERMS AND CONDITIONS – QUICK FACTS

 9 Dispute Resolution

-(i) Process: In the event that the Customer reasonably believes that it is not liable to pay a Charge in an Invoice, the Customer may lodge a Billing Dispute Notice up to ten (10) business days from the date of the relevant Invoice.
+i.
+Process: In the event that the Partner reasonably believes that it is not liable to pay any Fees in an Invoice, the Partner may lodge a Billing Dispute Notice up to ten (10) business days after the date of the relevant Invoice.

-(ii) Withholding Payment: If the Customer delivers the Billing Dispute Notice at least five (5) Business Days prior to the Due Date of the Invoice, the Customer may withhold payment of the Disputed Amount; otherwise the Customer must pay the Disputed Amount and the Undisputed Amount by the Invoice Due Date and in accordance with the terms of the Billing Disputes Procedure.
+ii.
+Withholding Payment: If the Partner delivers the Billing Dispute Notice at least five (5) Business Days prior to the Due Date of the Invoice, the Partner may withhold payment of the Disputed Amount; otherwise the Partner must pay the Disputed Amount and the Undisputed Amount by the Invoice Due Date and in accordance with the terms of the Billing Disputes Procedure.

 The Supplier has the right to reject a Billing Dispute Notice and will have no further obligations in relation to that Billing Dispute Notice if:

-(A) the Billing Dispute Notice is not received by the Supplier within ten (10) business days from the date of the relevant Invoice;
+a. the Billing Dispute Notice is not received by the Supplier within ten (10) business days after the date of the relevant Invoice;

-(B) the Billing Dispute Notice does not contain the minimum information set out in Billing Dispute Notice clause of this Procedure;
+b. the Billing Dispute Notice does not contain the minimum information set out in clause 9(b);

-(C) the Customer has not made timely payment for all invoiced Services and does not have a right to withhold payment in accordance with Withhold Payment clause;
+c. the Partner has not made timely payment for all previously invoiced Services and does not have a right to withhold payment in accordance with Withhold Payment clause;

-(D) the Supplier has confirmation from the Customer that the dispute or the subject of the Billing Dispute Notice has been resolved;
+d. the Supplier has confirmation from the Partner that the dispute or the subject of the Billing Dispute Notice has been resolved;

-(E) for the avoidance of doubt and in accordance with the Agreement, all Services used are pre authorised by a Customer nominated contact person; the Customer therefore cannot dispute a Charge on the basis that they did not authorise the particular use of the Services by another member of Customer’s staff or duly appointed officers; or
+e. for the avoidance of doubt and in accordance with the relevant Agreement, all Services used are pre-authorised by a Partner nominated contact person; the Partner therefore cannot dispute any Fees on the basis that they did not authorise the particular use of the Services by another member of Partner’s staff or duly appointed officers; or

-(F) the Supplier reasonably believes that Customer does not have a bona fide dispute in relation to the Charges.
+f. the Supplier reasonably believes that Partner does not have a bona fide dispute in relation to the Fees.

-(viii) the Supplier will, within ten (10) Business Days of receipt, respond to the Billing Dispute Notice or notify the Customer of a date upon which the Supplier will respond:
+a. the Supplier will, within ten (10) business days of receipt, respond to the Billing Dispute Notice or notify the Partner of a date upon which the Supplier will respond:

 10 Confidential Information